voxel51/fiftyone/docs/source/user_guide/config.rst

 .. note::

-    This setting does not affect the internal database representation of datetimes, which are always stored in UTC timestamps.
+    The `timezone` setting does not affect the internal database representation of datetimes, which are always stored as UTC timestamps.

 .. _configuring-fiftyone-app: